 Governance

-Role of the governing body
+What does the governing body do?

-- helping decision-making - from premises management to setting behavioural standards
+- helping decision-making, from premises management to setting behavioural standards

-- planning the school's strategic direction
+- planning the school's strategy

 - overseeing the school's financial performance/budgeting